juan260/MTEC-343/DocumentationForSecretWeapon/Documentation.md

 # Secret Weapon
+## Documentation file

 This is the set of instructions needed to perform the live set Secret Weapon.
+It has been developed in Super Collider language and is meant to be interpreted in that environment.
+Specifically, it is meant to be interpreted in the SuperCollider IDE.

+### Instructions for the interpreter
 * Start supercollider server.
 ~~~
 s.boot;